Punktum-dk/epp-service-specification/README.md

 The commands are then executed sequentially (order is inconsequential) as a single transaction.
 If a single sub-command fails, the transaction is rolled-back and the relevant error code is returned (`2XXX`).

 When the command succeeds either `1000` or `1001` is returned the latter if one of the operations initiated by the sub-command require additional actions to be taken, `1001` will have precedence over `1000`.
+If a `1001` is returned the status code `pendingUpdate` might be set if an additional **update domain** command is issued.

 Please see the below sections for details on the different sub-commands.

+The command might be blocked and the status code: `serverUpdateProhibited` is returned indicating that an update is not possible.
+The status code `clientUpdateProhibited` will be returned if the issued update request cannot be fullfilled due to a domain lock with the registry.
+See also [ICANN description]([ICANN description](https://www.icann.org/resources/pages/epp-status-codes-2014-06-16-en/) of status.

 ### update domain request: